rawilk/laravel-form-components/README.md

 Laravel form components provides common form components to help build forms faster using Tailwind CSS.
 Supports validation, old form values, and wire:model.

+**Notice:** Laravel Form Components v7 is currently not in a stable release and shouldn't be used in a production environment.
+It is not advised to upgrade to it until a stable release has been made.

 ## Installation

 You can install the package via composer: